 Pay extra attention if you have sensitive skin since it’s more responsive to products with active ingredients.
 Sensitive skin is overall characterized by easily drying out, itching, and causing redness.
 If your skin has been very dry, and you apply a lot of moisture, the skin may flare up with a reddish appearance.
 Why different skin types react to various active ingredients is difficult to say with certainty, but the best thing to do is to know the signs, what may cause the problem, and how to tackle it.

 Typical signs can be;

 RASH AND FACIAL ITCHING.
-A skin rash or red spots are often due to a variety of different reasons.
+A skin rash or red spots often occur due to a variety of different reasons.
 You’ll feel an intense sense of itching or a prickling effect, and in other extreme cases redness.

 60% is absorbed in the body

 Our skin is the largest organ and besides serving as protection against external chemicals, bacteria, and viruses, it also helps regulate the moist balance.
 Approximately 60% of what we put on our skin is absorbed in the body as well.
 To protect the skin and keep it healthy, opt for simple, effective products that are as organic as possible and at the same time get the job done.
 As far as soaps and cleansers are concerned, go for mild, gentle ones with natural ingredients and a pH level that is less aggressive.